Johor Bahru skyline in 2026

 The Johor-Singapore Special Economic Zone (SEZ)

-In 2026, the SEZ transformed the region into a true technological and financial hub.
-This bilateral project facilitates investment, reduces administrative barriers, and promotes job creation in the innovation, digital, and advanced manufacturing sectors.
+In 2026, the SEZ has transformed the region into a genuine technology and financial hub.
+This bilateral project facilitates investment, cuts red tape and drives job creation in innovation, digital and advanced manufacturing.

 +15%

-A dynamic driven by new data centers and semiconductor manufacturing plants.
+Momentum driven by new data centres and semiconductor plants.

 0%

-For eligible companies operating between the two border zones.
+For eligible companies operating across the two border zones.

 400k

-A constant flow of talent and capital crossing the Causeway every day.
+A steady flow of talent and capital crossing the Causeway every day.

 500+